 In summary, then, the model-fitting hypothesis predicts that perceived times of internal decisions must be later than, and perceived times of outside-world events earlier than, at least some of the associated physical events in the nervous system.
 Only thus can the brain, with its finite rate of information processing, typically taking hundreds of milliseconds, consistently represent both sets of times in its internal model of the self in its surroundings at the far finer, millisecond, accuracies needed for survival.
 Free will and intentionality are properties of the self-model.

 Footnote on free will: At the 2013 Hay-on-Wye Festival, where I gave a talk on some of the above, consultant psychiatrist Mark Salter provoked us with 'Free will is a biologically indispensable illusion.'
-I agree with this rather neat statement, but would add that free will and the sense of self are socially indispensable realities.
+I liked this rather neat statement, but wanted to add a second statement, that free will and the sense of self are socially indispensable realities.